gitpan/WWW-Form-UrlEncoded/README.md

 WWW::Form::UrlEncoded provides application/x-www-form-urlencoded parser and builder.
 This module aims to have compatibility with other CPAN modules like HTTP::Body's urlencoded parser.

-And aims be fast by XS implementation.
+This module try to use [WWW::Form::UrlEncoded::XS](http://search.cpan.org/perldoc?WWW::Form::UrlEncoded::XS) by default and fail to it, use WWW::Form::UrlEncoded::PP instead

 ## Parser rules